What is a payment gateway and why you need one

 Self-hosted payment gateway

-Sometimes customers prefer to make payments without being redirected to third-party services.
-In this case, the optimal solution would be a self-hosted payment gateway and hosted payment page.
-However, such payment gateways require your organisation to be PCI-certified.
-With a hosted payment page, the entire payment journey takes place on the merchant’s side, and the customer doesn't need to leave your website to complete it.
-After the customer’s payment details are collected, they’re sent to the payment gateway’s URL using a special format or secret code.
+Sometimes, customers prefer to make payments without being redirected to third-party services.
+A self-hosted payment gateway and a hosted payment page can be the optimal solution.
+With a hosted payment page, the entire payment process takes place on your website, and the customer doesn't need to leave your site to complete the payment.
+Once the customer's payment details are collected, they are sent to the payment gateway's URL using a special format or secret code.

 API payment gateway